 A Tier 1 Processing License allows a facility to process, formulate, package, and label products.
 A Tier 2 Processing License allows a facility to package and label products.

-There are currently eleven Tier 1 Processors, two Tier 2 processors, and four Tier 1 processors with an “intent to license”.
+There are currently thirteen Tier 1 Processors, two Tier 2 processors, and two Tier 1 processors with an "intent to license".
 Applicants with an intent to license have been approved by the Cannabis Production Establishment Licensing Advisory Board pending final inspections and compliance with local regulations.
 The current Medical Cannabis Processors are listed by County:

 - Box Elder County –

 - Riverside Farm

 - Standard Wellness Utah

 - Wholesome Goods

 - Dragonfly Processing